-The Finchley and Golders Green constituency can be found in north London and is within the borough of Barnet.
-The current constituency boundaries join part of the former Hendon South constituency.
-Click here for a map.
+The Finchley and Golders Green constituency can be found in North London and is within the London Borough of Barnet.

 Finchley is best known for its former MP, Margaret Thatcher.
 She was the UK's first female Prime Minister, breaking a string of records including three general election victories and the lengthiest premiership of the 20th century.
-However, in 1997, the constituency could not resist the huge pro-Labour swing in outer London and returned Labour candidate Rudi Vis as its member.
+However, in 1997, the constituency could not resist the huge pro-Labour swing in outer London and returned Labour candidate Rudi Vis as its Member of Parliament.

 The Finchley and Golders Green constituency has a population of just over 134,000, according to 2020 data, with an electorate of 74,312.
 Of the total population, 42.4% were born outside the UK.
 The seat has a large Jewish community and is also home to a growing number of ethnic communities, including Cypriot and Indian people.
 There is also a significant Irish community in the western part of the seat in Cricklewood.

 85.2% of the population are under 65, which is slightly above the UK average.